divsoni-apps/DSGeminiWithUI/chainlit.md

-# Welcome to SUNY Student Transcript Helper
+# Welcome to WGU AI Helper

-This is SUNY AI Helper which will help analyze student transcripts and help the decision for the appropriate colleges.
+This is WGU AI Helper which will help answer questions related to the www.wgu.edu.